julia-schade/Cultural-Heritage-in-Bologna/Large-Language-Models.md

 #### Versions:

-**Gemini Ultra**: excelling in scientific tasks and code comprehension
+**Gemini Ultra**: excelling in scientific tasks and code comprehension.

 **Gemini Pro**: offering a good balance of capabilities for various tasks.